mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 I hope you are also familiar with scoped storage concepts in Android.

 > Basically for improved protection to app and user data on external storage Android has tightened how applications can access files on Android.
-TL;DR; without asking excessive permissions you cannot access files directly anymore.
+TL;DR; is without asking excessive permissions you cannot access files directly anymore.
 This is good for users!
 Good thing is you can still ask user to grant permissions to specific files like by using a file picker.

 So we don't use `File` anymore.
 It's more scalable to deal with [Uri](https://developer.android.com/reference/android/net/Uri) in Android.